p3palazzo/comparative-histories/chapter.md

-made clear, in his later writings, that a thorough study of architectural history must reach beyond a generic commitment to the critical treatment of documentary evidence, and rely on some sort of disciplinary training that could address the problem of "*which* philology [is required] for *this* particular subject" [@tafuri:1991introduzione, 7-8, his italics].
+made clear, in his later writings, that a thorough study of architectural history must reach beyond a generic commitment to the critical treatment of documentary evidence, and rely on some sort of disciplinary training that could address the problem of "*which* philology for *this* particular subject" [@tafuri:1991introduzione, 7-8, his italics].

 The philological framework architectural history depends on lies nowadays,